 Women are working more than ever, yet continue to make more career adjustments to accommodate family life than men.
 Take maternity leave, for example.
 The professor of Business Law at the University of Central Oklahoma stated that maternity leaves contribute to lack of salary and career interruption for women, and thus widen the gender pay gap.
 Since women take maternity leave almost twice as much as men do, they are disproportionately affected.

 This disproportionate accommodation for family life could also explain why more women take on part-time work.
-Stats Canada concluded that the increased likelihood of women taking part-time work over men contributes to the pay gap as well.
-This is because part-time work typically offers lower pay, less job security, and fewer benefits than full-time employment.
+Women’s higher rate of part-time work contributed notably to the gender wage gap in 2021, because part-time work offers lower pay, less job security, and fewer benefits than full-time employment.

 What we can do